erinyant/erinyant/README.md

 - 👋 Hi, I’m Erin Yant
 - 👀 I’m interested in art, fitness, health, nutrition, and the great outdoors
-- 🌱 I’m currently learning Full Stack Development at Flatiron School
+- 🌱 Recent Full Stack Developer graduate from Flatiron School
 - 👩🏻‍💻 I’m looking to collaborate on Python and Flask projects, and learn new coding languages
 - 📫 How to reach me: ghosrider383@gmail.com
 - 😄 Pronouns: she/her